 - National Blood Research and Development Strategic Priorities 2013-16 (doc) (2.16 MB)

-The Pilot will fund a limited number of projects or activities which are assessed as likely to produce valuable research outcomes in identified key priority areas.
-In addition, information gathered from the Pilot will be used to inform consideration by governments of the viability and potential value of further blood sector specific research and development funding.
+The Program funds a limited number of projects which are assessed as likely to produce valuable research outcomes in identified key priority areas.
+In addition, information gathered from the funded research will be used to inform consideration by governments of the viability and potential value of further blood sector specific research and development funding.

-The Pilot will be targeted at the following topics, where the priority for research has been identified by pre-existing strategic programs of the NBA and governments in the blood sector:
+The Program targets topics prioritised for research by pre-existing strategic programs of the NBA and governments in the blood sector, including but not limited to:

-- efficient and effective use of immunoglobulin products, as highlighted through the Ig Governance Program
+- efficient and effective use of immunoglobulin products

 The overarching objectives are to identify and support strategic priority areas appropriate for targeted blood sector research funding that will: